Hello World Object Oriented Flowchart

 - Design the main flow chart.

-- Create a variable that stores the message.
+- Create a new variable str that stores the message.

 - Create an object for the Greeting class.